 Farmington Bay

-A major new retail development bringing Academy Sports + Outdoors and Burlington to Farmington.
+FREEA major new retail development bringing Academy Sports + Outdoors and Burlington to Farmington.
 This commercial center will add significant retail options to the west side of the city, complementing Station Park on the east.

 A 10-acre park development featuring a major splash pad, playground, walking trails, and picnic areas.
 One of the largest new park projects in Farmington's history, designed to serve the growing west side of the city.